 Thus, we need to show that there is at most one solution to the equation:

-Note that $\phi(t-1)-\phi(t) \geq 0$ since $\phi$ is decreasing, and since $\phi$ converges to $0$ there should be at least one value of $t$ such that $\phi(t-1)-\phi(t) > 0$.
-This means that the sum on the right hand-side of the equation is strictly increasing in $\delta_{i,j}$ and hence Equation \eqref{eq:switching-point} has at most one solution.
+Note that $\phi(t-1)-\phi(t) \geq 0$ since $\phi$ is decreasing, and since $\phi$ converges to $0$ there exists $t$ such that $\phi(t-1)-\phi(t) > 0$.
+This means that the sum on the right-hand side of the equation is strictly increasing in $\delta_{i,j}$ and hence Equation \eqref{eq:switching-point} has at most one solution.